This is a rather detailed guide to the concept of foreshortening as it relates to art. I cover:

 - Draw over master artworks that demonstrate foreshortening.

-- Practice using perspective lines and one-point perspective to draw shapes at relative scale.
+- Practice using perspective lines and one-point perspective to draw shapes at a relative scale.

 You do not need to be perfect with these exercises.
 Rough sketches are fine.
 Below are some examples from my sketchbook: